johnkyony/api-guide/source/create_key.rst

 Creating your API Key
 =====================

-Once you have recieved notice that the API has been enabled, login and goto **My Account**.
+Once you have received notice that the API has been enabled, login and goto **My Account**.

 .. image:: static/user_links.png